kyleseneker/wc/README.md

 # wc

 `wc` is a Golang program that mimics the functionality of the UNIX `wc` (word count) command-line tool.
-It reads an input file and prints the number of lines, words, and bytes contained in the file.
-If no file is specified, it reads from the standard input.
+It reads one or more input files and prints the number of lines, words, and bytes contained in each file, along with a total line for all files combined.
+If no files are specified, it reads from the standard input.

 This project was created as a coding challenge from [codingchallenges.fyi](https://codingchallenges.fyi/challenges/challenge-wc).

 ## Features

 * Count the number of lines, words, and bytes in a file.
+* Handle multiple input files and provide a total count.
 * Read from standard input if no file is specified

 ## Installation